FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

     >>> results['inconsistency']
     # True

-1 testset, no k-fold, micro-averaging
+1 testset, no k-fold, macro-averaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This scenario is similar to the previous one, except the scores are aggregated by macro-averaging.
 The test is based on linear programming, so only accuracy, sensitivity, specificity and balanced accuracy are supported.
 In the first example, we test an artificially generated, consistent scenario: